MuhZendy/to-do-list/README.md

-Simple to-d0 list app using html, css, and javascript.
+Simple to-do list app using html, css, and javascript.